phylyc/somatic_workflow/README.md

 The workflow is organized into the following main tasks:

 ### 1. Preprocessing
+- **1.1 Preprocess and Split Calling Intervals**: Prepare the intervals for scatter-gather tasks in shards for variant calling.
-- **1.1 Define Patients**: Define a patient as a set of samples, and each sample as a set of sequencing runs.
+- **1.2 Define Patients**: Define a patient as a set of samples, and each sample as a set of sequencing runs.
 Sequencing runs are grouped by sample name.
-- **1.2 Preprocess and Split Calling Intervals**: Prepare the intervals for scatter-gather tasks for variant calling, realignment, and annotation.

 ### 2. Coverage Aggregation
+- **2.1 Callable Loci Collection**: (Coming Soon)
-- **2.1 Total Read Count Collection**: Collect total read counts in target intervals and perform denoising of total copy ratios via tangent-normalization.
+- **2.2 Total Read Count Collection**: Collect total read counts in target intervals and perform denoising of total copy ratios via tangent-normalization.
-- **2.2 Allelic Read Count Collection**: Collect allelic read counts at common germline sites (SNP panel: `common_germline_alleles`).
+- **2.3 Allelic Read Count Collection**: Collect allelic read counts at common germline sites (SNP panel: `common_germline_alleles`).
-- **2.3 Harmonization of Target Intervals and Allelic Counts**: Harmonize target intervals across samples, subset to intersection; merge read count data from multiple sequencing runs per sample.
+- **2.4 Harmonization of Target Intervals and Allelic Counts**: Harmonize target intervals across samples, subset to intersection; merge read count data from multiple sequencing runs per sample.
-- **2.4 Contamination Estimation**: Estimate out-of-patient contamination in each sample.
+- **2.5 Contamination Estimation**: Estimate out-of-patient contamination in each sample.
-- **2.5 First-pass copy ratio segmentation**: Same as steps 4.2-4.6 to get a prior allelic copy ratio segmentation which is used for filtering SNVs (3.2) and for genotyping germline sites (4.1).
+- **2.6 First-pass copy ratio segmentation**: get a prior allelic copy ratio segmentation which is used for filtering SNVs (3.2) and for genotyping germline sites (4.1)

 ### 3. SNV Calling
 Tasks involved in the detection and analysis of short nucleotide variations:
+- **3.1 Mutect1 Single-sample Calling**: Use Mutect1 for single-sample mutation calling in tumor-normal mode if a matched normal sample is available.
-- **3.1 Mutect2 Multi-sample Calling**: Use Mutect2 for multi-sample mutation calling.
+- **3.2 Mutect2 Multi-sample Calling**: Use Mutect2 for multi-sample mutation calling.
+Force-call alleles that were called via Mutect1.
+- **3.3 Filter Variant Calls**: Annotate and select somatic vs germline vs artifactual variants based on various filters.
-- **3.2 Filter Variant Calls**: Apply statistical filters for sequencing artifacts, germline variants, read orientation bias, and contamination, among others.
+  - **3.3a Filter**: Apply statistical filters for sequencing artifacts, germline variants, read orientation bias, and contamination, among others.
-- **3.3 Hard Filtering**: Apply hard filters based on base quality, mappability, fragment length, read depth, read orientation quality, position on the read, and population allele frequency.
+  - **3.3b Hard Filter**: Apply hard filters based on base quality, mappability, fragment length, read depth, read orientation quality, position on the read, and population allele frequency.
-- **3.4 Realignment Filter**: Filter based on realignment success (to hg38 or whichever reference is given by `realignment_bwa_mem_index_image`).
+  - **3.3c Realignment Filter**: Filter based on realignment success (to hg38 or whichever reference is given by `realignment_bwa_mem_index_image`).
-- **3.5 Annotate SNVs**: Annotate short nucleotide variants with functional information.
+- **3.4 Annotate SNVs**: Annotate short nucleotide variants with functional information.

 ### 4. CNV Calling
 Tasks involved in the detection and analysis of copy number variations: